Skip to main content

 How does it work?โ€‹

-Codehooks is a "no-setup", quick and simple to use backend service, bundling essential features like serverless JavaScript/TypeScript code, a NoSQL database, a Key-Value store, scheduled jobs, queue workers and more.
+Codehooks is a "no-setup", quick and simple to use backend and API service, bundling essential features like serverless JavaScript/TypeScript code, two NoSQL dbs: a document database and a Key-Value store, scheduled jobs, queue workers and more.

 Everything in Codehooks is organized through Teams (or personal accounts) which again manages projects containing one or more environments (we call them 'spaces').